 God has shown us a number of things that we must do to build our relationship with Him.
 Among them is of course that we are commanded to meet on His Sabbath day, and He promises that He will be here with us.

 God has given gifts to everybody; everybody has a responsibility to the whole; everybody has a responsibility to the success of these commanded assemblies.
-If we are doing our part, making some effort to do it, it will insure, or least make steps toward insuring, the success of the whole, and therefore on an individual basis the success of our fellowship with Him individually.
+If we are doing our part, making some effort to do it, it will ensure, or least make steps toward ensuring, the success of the whole, and therefore on an individual basis the success of our fellowship with Him individually.